 Call tracking to monitor offline marketing response

 Similarly, if you’re running an offline marketing campaign (TV adverts, newspaper, direct mail drop) or creating printed materials (such as a brochure), you can add a unique phone number for each channel.
-This is our Classic call tracking product, and it allows you to see precisely the response each campaign generates.
+Static phone numbers enable you to see precisely the response each campaign generates.
 View inbound calls by campaign, channel, media, department and more, quickly and easily.

 How does call tracking fit in with my existing analytics tools?

 You’re probably already using analytics to track your web traffic and incoming enquiries, for example Google Analytics, and a CRM system such as Salesforce.

 But if your tracking stops when someone picks up the phone, it leaves you with a gaping hole in your lead attribution.

 Call tracking is the missing link between your online to offline inbound enquiries, leading to more accurate marketing attribution.
 Our custom integrations with tools such as Google Analytics, Marin, HubSpot, Optimizely, and our API and FTP functionality makes it easy for you to see call data against any data gathered by your 3rd party systems in the way that is most convenient to you.